 To maintain the horizontal scalability and request rates, we recommend that you do not use sequential prefixes in object names.
 You can randomize prefix naming to evenly distribute object indexes and I/O loads to multiple partitions.

-- Example 1: Add a hex hash as the prefix to an object name
+- Add a hex hash as the prefix to an object name

 sample-bucket-01/2017-11-11/customer-1/file1 sample-bucket-01/2017-11-11/customer-2/file2 sample-bucket-01/2017-11-11/customer-3/file3 ... sample-bucket-01/2017-11-12/customer-2/file4 sample-bucket-01/2017-11-12/customer-5/file5 sample-bucket-01/2017-11-12/customer-7/file6 ...

 In this case, you can calculate the MD5 hash of several characters from the customer ID as the object name prefix.
-If the MD5 hash of a four-character hexadecimal number is used in prefixes, similar results are as follows:
+If the MD5 hash of a four-character hexadecimal number is used in prefixes, the names of the objects are as follows:

 sample-bucket-01/2c99/2017-11-11/customer-1/file1 sample-bucket-01/7a01/2017-11-11/customer-2/file2 sample-bucket-01/1dbd/2017-11-11/customer-3/file3 ... sample-bucket-01/7a01/2017-11-12/customer-2/file4 sample-bucket-01/b1fc/2017-11-12/customer-5/file5 sample-bucket-01/2bb7/2017-11-12/customer-7/file6 ...